-- Are the areas selected for coverage this coming year appropriate? - Does the internal audit plan cover the Dorset & Wiltshire Fire and Rescue Service's (the Service) key risks as they are recognised by SLT and Finance & Audit Committee? - Is sufficient assurance being received within our annual plan to monitor the Service's risk profile effectively?
+- Are the areas selected for coverage this coming year appropriate? - Does the Internal Audit Plan cover Dorset & Wiltshire Fire and Rescue Service's (the Service) key risks as they are recognised by SLT and the Finance & Audit Committee? - Is sufficient assurance being received within our annual plan to monitor the Service's risk profile effectively?

-To develop an appropriate risk-based audit plan, SWAP have consulted with senior management, as well as reviewing key documentation, in order to obtain an understanding of the organisation's strategies, key business objectives, associated risks, and risk management processes.
+To develop an appropriate risk-based audit plan, SWAP have consulted with senior management, as well as reviewing key documentation, in order to obtain an understanding of the Service's strategies, key business objectives, associated risks, and risk management processes.